I. Mission and Objectives

 members meet twice a year (including possible conference call meetings) and work closely with

-the EC on communications and fundraising for LAS programs.
+the EC on communications and fundraising for CLACS programs.
 The Board will also serve as a

 strategic “think tank” to advise the Center’s goals of becoming more regionally, nationally, and